Laura Fuentes

 Burnt Pancakes

 Burnt pancakes are a sign that the heat is too high, or if you used butter, it was burned before adding the batter, which stained the pancakes.
-Fix it by running the pan under cold water to reduce the temperature, setting the temperature to medium heat, and immediately pouring the batter right after greasing it.
+Fix it by running the pan under cold water to cool it down and lowering the temperature.
+Most pancakes should be cooked over medium heat, and the batter should be poured immediately after the pan is greased.

 hot pan with water pouring on it